-1. Pricing data based on the weighted average projected sales price for sand of \$19.73 per ton for Taylor's operations and \$18.59 for Piranha's operations.

-2. John T. Boyd has determined that all reportable mineral resources for the Taylor and Piranha mines are categorized as proven reserves as the areas are well explored and exhibit acceptable drill hole data spacing to be classified as measured resources.
+- 1. Pricing data based on the weighted average projected sales price for sand of \$19.73 per ton for Taylor's operations and \$18.59 for Piranha's operations. - John T. Boyd has determined that all reportable mineral resources for the Taylor and Piranha mines are categorized as proven reserves as the areas are well explored and exhibit acceptable drill hole data spacing to be classified as measured resources.

 We categorize our sand properties in accordance with the SEC definition in Item 1300 of Regulation S-K. Our mineral resources are concentration or occurrence of material of economic interest in or on the Earth's crust in such form, grade or quality and quantity that there are reasonable prospects for economic extraction.
 A mineral resource is a reasonable estimate of mineralization, taking into account relevant factors such as cut-off grade, likely mining dimensions, location or continuity that, with the assumed and justifiable technical and economic conditions, is likely to, in whole or in part, become economically extractable.
-It is not merely an inventory of all mineralization drilled or sampled.
-Our sand reserves are our estimate of tonnage and grade or quality of indicated and measured mineral resources that, in the opinion of the qualified person, can be the basis of an economically viable project.
+It is not merely an inventory of all mineral resources that, in the opinion of the qualified person, can be the basis of an economically viable project.
 More specifically, they are the economically mineable part of a measured or indicated mineral resource, which includes diluting materials and allowances for losses that may occur when the material is mined or extracted.